Learn about Food Additives

 Corn syrup, which consists mostly of dextrose, is a sweet, thick liquid made by treating cornstarch with acids or enzymes.
 It may be dried and used as corn syrup solids in coffee whiteners and other dry products.
 Corn syrup contains no nutritional value other than calories, promotes tooth decay, and is used mainly in foods with little intrinsic nutritional value.

-This controversial high-potency sweetener was used in the United States in diet foods until 1970, at which time it was banned.
-Animal studies indicated that it causes cancer.
-Now, based on animal studies, it (or a byproduct) is believed not to cause cancer directly, but to increase the potency of other carcinogens and to harm the testes.
+This controversial high-potency sweetener was used in the United States in diet foods until 1970, at which time it was banned because animal studies suggested that it caused cancer.
+(It is still permitted in Canada, Europe, and some other countries.)
+Now, based on animal studies, cyclamate (or a byproduct) is believed not to cause cancer directly, but to increase the potency of other carcinogens and to harm the testes.

 Cysteine, an amino acid, is a natural constituent of protein-containing foods.
 It is added to foods to prevent oxygen from destroying vitamin C. Bakers use cysteine to reduce the mixing time for dough.